-Dodecanese: a magical place where nothing ever seems to go wrong.
-When we thought of Patmos, we were tempted by an island quite off the beaten track.
-It is indeed popular for religious reasons, but it still remained off our beaten path.
-When our friends heard about our plans for Patmos, they stared in astonishment and vaguely told us about Saint John, but a question would infallibly follow… Why Patmos?
+Dodecanese is a magical place where nothing ever seems to go wrong.
+When we thought of Patmos, we were tempted by an off-the-beaten-path experience.
 As with any destination, there’s not always a reason why but there’s always a reason to fall in love.
-And we fell in love with Patmos and its quiet atmosphere.
+And I loved Patmos and its quiet atmosphere.
 If you wish for a unique experience made of culture, adventure, and beauty, I know you will adore Patmos.
-Here’s everything you must know to start the Patmos Travel Experience: My Patmos travel guide
+Here’s everything you must know to start the Patmos Travel Experience: My Patmos travel guide.

-Patmos travel experience: Your ultimate Patmos travel guide
+Patmos travel experience – ultimate Patmos travel guide

 An introduction to Patmos